Cointelegraph

 In the joint dismissal stipulation filed in the US District Court for the Southern District of New York on Thursday, the SEC cited the crypto task force, which was tasked with developing a regulatory framework for crypto in January 2025, and a “reassessment of the evidentiary record” as the basis for dismissal.

-The regulator cautioned that this case outcome doesn’t necessarily mean other similar enforcement actions will receive the same treatment.
+The regulator cautioned that the outcome doesn’t necessarily mean other enforcement actions will receive the same treatment.
 “The Commission’s decision to exercise its discretion and seek dismissal of this litigation is based on the particular facts and circumstances of this case and does not necessarily reflect the Commission’s position on any other case,” it said.

-Under the Trump administration, the SEC has slowly been walking back its hardline stance toward crypto firms, dismissing a growing number of enforcement actions.
+Still, under the Trump administration, the SEC has slowly been walking back its hardline stance toward crypto companies, dismissing a increasing number of enforcement actions.

 Accusations included spending money on a mansion